 Bowdoin has a license allowing students to download the program onto their personal computers.
-To download Mathematica from the Bowdoin network go to https://www.bowdoin.edu/agreements/
+To learn how to download Mathematica from the Bowdoin network, go to https://bowdoin.teamdynamix.com/TDClient/KB/ArticleDet?ID=25361

 • A scientific calculator

 Though Mathematica will be our most commonly used technology tool, students in Mathematics 1800-C should also have a scientific calculator.